tinderjs/tinderjs/README.md

 * `path` the path of the picture you want upload
 * `callback` is called when the request completes

+### .uploadPicture(pictureId, callback)

+  Delete a picture from the user profile

+* `pictureId` is the id of the picture.
+This is obtained in the response of `getProfile`
+* `callback` is called when the request completes

 ### .getProfile(callback)

   Get *your* user information, plus your preferences